gregoryneal/Clothoid-Viewer/README.md

 # Clothoid-Viewer
 implementing solutions to some clothoid interpolation problems:

+A clothoid is a curve whose curvature varies linearly with respect to its arc length.
+In this repository I explore generation, segmentation, and interpolation of clothoids using various methods by people way smarter than me.

 ### Building clothoid segments given arc length, initial curvature and curvature derivative, or arc length and initial and final curvature:

 https://github.com/user-attachments/assets/9cd0df39-32da-4ccb-aa55-787b6c9f2c3a